West Virginia teachers may have inspired a national labor movement

 Joe Thomas, president of the Arizona Education Association and a social studies teacher, recently talked tactics with Dale Lee, his successful West Virginia counterpart.
 With Lee’s encouragement, Thomas and his members adopted “small symbolic steps”: having teachers wear red, planning walk-ins and walkouts — all while they mull whether to strike.

-A Facebook group made to organize educators has already garnered tens of thousands of likes and is used as a forum to discuss their plans.
+A Facebook group created to organize educators has already garnered tens of thousands of likes.

 Related: West Virginia teachers strike ends after governor approves raises

-Though unions in Arizona — a right to work state — don't have the same power as those in West Virginia, Thomas said teachers are upset and are ready to fight for a raise, potentially 10 percent, and class size reduction.
+Though unions in Arizona — a right to work state — don't have the same power as those in West Virginia, Thomas said teachers are upset and are ready to fight for up to a 10 percent raise and class size reductions.

 The consensus is that something will have to be done, as the state faces a serious teacher shortage.